Improving Intrinsic Exploration with Language Abstractions: Discussion

-We have presented variants of two popular, state-of-the-art intrinsic exploration methods, L-AMIGo and L-NovelD, which parameterize novelty through language abstractions of states.
-These variants outperform their non-linguistic counterparts on 13 tasks spread across two challenging procedurally-generated RL domains, MiniGrid and MiniHack, with 45--85\% relative improvement over non-linguistic baselines across environments.
-They also allow for interpretation of the training process by visualizing the language goals and states encountered during training.
+The key insight in this paper is that language, even if noisy and often unrelated to the goal, is a more abstract, efficient, and interpretable space for exploration than state representations.
+To support this, we have presented variants of two popular state-of-the-art exploration methods, L-AMIGo and L-NovelD, that outperform their non-linguistic counterparts by 47--85\% across 13 language-annotated tasks in the challenging MiniGrid and MiniHack environment suites.

-Despite their success as presented here, our models have some limitations.
-First, as is common in work like ours, it will be important to alleviate the restriction on oracle language annotations, perhaps by using learned state description models.
+Despite their success here, our models have some limitations.
+First, as is common in work like ours, it will be important to alleviate the restriction on oracle language annotations, perhaps by using learned state description models \cite{mirchandani2021ella,tam2022semantic}.
 Furthermore, L-AMIGo specifically cannot handle tasks such as the full NetHack game which have unbounded language spaces and many redundant goals (e.g.\ \emph{go to/approach/arrive at the door}), since it selects a single goal which must be achieved verbatim.
 An exciting extension to L-AMIGo would propose abstract goals (e.g.\ \emph{kill [any] monster} or \emph{find a new item}), possibly in a continuous semantic space, that can be satisfied by multiple messages.

-There are also more general avenues of work: for example, in better understanding when and why language semantics benefits exploration (Section~\ref{sec:compositionality}), and using pretrained models to imbue semantics into the models beforehand.
-Additionally, one benefit of language is that it is biased towards relevant environment features, but as shown in Section~\ref{sec:environments}, there are many superfluous messages in MiniGrid and MiniHack.
-Our models are encouragingly still able to use the language to explore, but one could imagine degenerate settings where the language is completely unrelated to the extrinsic task and therefore useless.
-Follow-up work should measure how robust these methods are to the ``cleanliness'' of the linguistic signal.
-Nevertheless, we believe the success of L-AMIGo and L-NovelD demonstrates the power of even relatively noisy language in these domains, and underscores the importance of abstract and semantically-meaningful measures of novelty for intrinsic exploration.
+More general extensions include better understanding when and why language semantics benefits exploration (Section~\ref{sec:compositionality}) and using pretrained models to imbue semantics into the models beforehand \cite{tam2022semantic}.
+Additionally, although the agents in this work are able to explore even when not all language is useful, we must take caution in adversarial settings where the language is completely unrelated to the extrinsic task (and thus useless) or even describes harmful behaviors.
+Future work should measure how robust these methods are to the noisiness and quality of the language.
+Nevertheless, the success of L-AMIGo and L-NovelD demonstrates the power of even noisy language in these domains, underscoring the importance of abstract and semantically-meaningful measures of exploration in RL.